 Dermatitis herpetiformis presents with a blistering rash.
 The incidence is about 1:10,000 in the UK and among European Americans, and 4:10,000 and 6:10,000 among the people from Sweden and Finland, respectively.
 The skin symptoms start with small erythematous vesicles, which rapidly turn into the urticarial papule accompanied by burning and itching.

 Non-celiac gluten sensitivity has similar symptoms as celiac disease, which appear a few hours or days after gluten consumption.
 In this case, the high antibody levels and intestinal damage are absent, contrary to celiac disease.

 Wheat allergy is the immunological response to wheat proteins, associated with high levels of immunoglobulin E, known as the allergic marker in the blood.
 There are different types of wheat allergy, depending on the way of allergen exposure and the underlying mechanisms.
 Classic food allergy affects the respiratory or gastrointestinal tract.
 Other forms include skin allergy, wheat-dependent exercise-induced anaphylaxis, baker’s asthma or rhinitis, and contact urticaria.
 Symptoms depend on the type (7).

 It is important to note that all these conditions can be treated with a gluten-free diet.

 Except for gluten, there are some other points of concern.
-Wheat germ agglutinin (WGA) is another type of protein found in wheat, which leads to similar intestinal disorders like gluten by damaging epithelial cells.
+Wheat germ agglutinin (WGA) is another protein found in wheat, leading to similar intestinal disorders like gluten by damaging epithelial cells.
 Researchers use this feature to create anti-tumor drugs (8).
 According to a study published in 2019, WGA demonstrated maximum toxicity toward acute myeloid leukemia, even in low doses (9).